ocaml-gospel/gospel/docs/docs/good-practices.md

 ## Function Clauses Ordering

-Always orgainse the clauses in the same order for the best results:
+Always organise the clauses in the same order for the best results:

 - `requires` preconditions
 - `checks` preconditions